octopus-network/oyster/tutorial/README.md

     mkdir contracts
     ```

-2. Create a new file called `MintableERC20.sol`
+2. Create a new file called `OttoToken.sol`

     ```
-    touch contracts/MintableERC20.sol
+    touch contracts/OttoToken.sol
     ```

-3. Copy and paste the below contents into `MintableERC20.sol`
+3. Copy and paste the below contents into `OttoToken.sol`

     ```
     // SPDX-License-Identifier: UNLICENSED